 When virtual reality experiences make you want to travel…

-According to the World Tourism Organization, 95% of global tourists are concentrated in 5% of the world's land area.
-This is not without risks: overcrowding, pressure on infrastructure, difficult coexistence with local residents, etc.
+According to the World Tourism Organization, 95% of the world’s tourists are concentrated in just 5% of the world’s land area.
+This is not without its risks: overcrowding, strain on infrastructure, and difficult coexistence with local residents…

 Yasmine Hashish, Cairo University and Marie-Christine Lichtlé, University of Montpellier

-On the other hand, many areas remain deprived of the benefits of tourism.
-However, these areas seem to be benefiting from the health crisis.
-Since the emergence of the new coronavirus, travelers have favored domestic tourism and less frequented regions.
-Authentic Research in the great outdoors and outdoor activities were very popular in the summer of 2020.
+Conversely, many regions are still unable to reap the benefits of tourism.
+However, these areas appear to be benefiting from the health crisis.
+Since the emergence of the novel coronavirus, travelers have favored domestic tourism and less-visited regions.
+Authentic Research in the great outdoors and outdoor activities were particularly popular in the summer of 2020.

-In France, for example, the department of Aveyron recorded a 14% increase in tourist numbers in July compared to 2019; in Creuse, visits by French families jumped by 23%.
+In France, for example, the department of Aveyron saw a 14% increase in tourist visits in July compared to 2019; in Creuse, visits by French families surged by 23%.

-According to the World Travel & Tourism Council, these trends will continue in the short term.
-This new interest among tourists opens up opportunities for destinations that have been relatively untouched until now.
-In this regard, our research suggests that new technologies can help them boost their appeal.
+According to the World Travel & Tourism Council, these trends are expected to continue in the short term.
+This renewed interest from tourists is opening up opportunities for destinations that have been relatively overlooked until now.
+In this regard, our research suggests that new technologies can help these destinations boost their appeal.

-Our study focused on the Egyptian city of El Minya, which ranks third after Luxor and El Giza in terms of places rich in monuments.
+Our study focused on the Egyptian city of El Minya, which ranks third—after Luxor and Giza—in the list of places rich in monuments.
 It is home to Pharaonic, Greco-Roman, Islamic, and Coptic buildings, as well as museums and castles.
-Visitors can also enjoy the magnificent variety of landscapes, including urban sites, farmland, and desert, which can be explored by boat on the Nile.
+Visitors also enjoy the ever-changing scenery of urban sites, farmland, and desert, which can be explored by boat on the Nile.

-Our quantitative survey was conducted in 2019 among 341 Egyptian nationals in order to identify the conditions under which experiencing a place virtually is effective in persuading individuals to visit it.
+Our quantitative survey was conducted in 2019 among 341 Egyptian nationals to identify the factors that influence individuals’ decisions to visit a destination based on a virtual experience of the place.

 screenshot

-Each respondent visited one of six versions of the websites created for El Minya.
-These differed only in their degree of interactivity and liveliness.
+Each respondent visited one of the six versions of the websites created for El Minya.
+These differed only in their level of interactivity and dynamism.
 Photos, videos, or 3D virtual tours of tourist attractions were sometimes included.

 Experience the atmosphere